johmakinen/Store-Demand-Forecasting/README.md

 # Data fields

 date - Date of the sale data.
-There are no holiday effects or store closures.
 store - Store ID
 item - Item ID
 sales - Number of items sold at a particular store on a particular date.